On quantizations of complex contact manifolds: Abstract

 \section{Abstract}

-A (holomorphic) quantization of a complex contact manifold is given by a filtered stack which is locally equivalent to the ring $\she$ of microdifferential operators and which has trivial graded.
+A (holomorphic) quantization of a complex contact manifold is a filtered algebroid stack which is locally equivalent to the ring $\E$ of microdifferential operators and which has trivial graded.
 The existence of a canonical quantization has been proved by Kashiwara.
-In this paper we first consider the classification problem, showing that these quantizations are classified by means of a certain sheaf homogeneous forms.
-Secondly, we consider the problem of existence and classification for quantization algebras.
+In this paper we consider the classification problem, showing that the above quantizations are classified by the first cohomology group with values in a certain sheaf of homogeneous forms.
+Secondly, we consider the problem of existence and classification for quantizations given by algebras.